Dr. Harold D. Clarke

 Ashbel Smith Professor

-Clarke is the author of numerous articles published in journals such as the American Journal of Political Science, the American Political Science Review and International Studies Quarterly.
+Clarke is the author of numerous articles published in such journals as the American Journal of Political Science, the American Political Science Review, the Journal of Politics, International Studies Quarterly and Political Analysis.
 He is also an author of several books including Performance Politics and the British Voter and Political Choice in Britain.
-His newest book, Campaigning for Change: The Dynamics of Political Choice in Britain will be published later this year.
+His most recent book, Affluence, Austerity and Electoral Change in Britain, was published with Cambridge University Press in 2013.

 The University of Texas System supports the professorship.